Soap opera: 2000s

 Since 2000, new soap operas have continued to be developed.
 Daytime serial Doctors began in March 2000, preceding Neighbours on BBC One and has since become the BBC's flagship daytime series.
+The series was cancelled in October 2023, with the final episode screened in November 2024.
 In 2002, as ratings for the Scottish serial High Road (formerly Take The High Road) continued to decline, BBC Scotland launched River City, which proved popular and effectively replaced High Road when it was cancelled in 2003.
 The long-running serial Brookside ended in November 2003 after 21 years on the air, leaving Hollyoaks as Channel 4's flagship serial.
+In 2023, it was announced that Hollyoaks had been removed from Channel 4's early evening schedule, but would remain on E4 and Channel 4's on demand service and would upload episodes to YouTube.

 A new version of Crossroads featuring a mostly new cast was produced by Carlton Television for ITV in 2001.
 It did not achieve high ratings and was cancelled in 2003.
 In 2001, ITV also launched a new early-evening serial entitled Night and Day.
-This program too attracted low viewership and, after being shifted to a late night time slot, was cancelled in 2003.
-Family Affairs, which was broadcast opposite the racier Hollyoaks, never achieved significantly high ratings leading to several dramatic casting revamps and marked changes in style and even location over its run.
+This program too attracted low viewership and, after being shifted to a late-night time slot, was cancelled in 2003.

+Family Affairs, which was broadcast opposite the racier Hollyoaks, never achieved significantly high ratings, leading to several dramatic casting revamps and marked changes in style and even location over its run.
 By 2004, Family Affairs had a larger fan base and won its first awards, but was cancelled in late 2005.
+In 2005, former Hollyoaks producer Sean O'Connor moved to Family Affairs, and planned a revamp including a new name and a younger, more glamorous cast, although these plans did not come to fruition due to the show's axing.

-In 2008, ITV premiered The Royal Today, a daily spin-off of popular 1960s-based drama The Royal, which had been running in a primetime slot since 2002.
-Just days later, soap opera parody programs Echo Beach premiered alongside its sister show, the comedy Moving Wallpaper.
+In 2008, ITV premiered The Royal Today, a daily spin-off of popular 1960s-based drama The Royal (itself a spin-off of Heartbeat), which had been running in a primetime slot since 2003.
+Just days later, soap opera parody programme Echo Beach premiered alongside its sister show, the comedy Moving Wallpaper.
 Both Echo Beach and The Royal Today ended after just one series due to low ratings.
 Radio soap opera Silver Street debuted on the BBC Asian Network in 2004.
-Poor ratings and criticism of the program led to its cancellation in 2010.
+Poor ratings and criticism of the programme led to its cancellation in 2010.